Vishal700-cmd/DOCKER-PROJECT/README.md

 # Docker_Project_on_Drupal

 Under ``IIEC-RISE 1.0`` Campaign I learnt about Docker under the guidance of Vimal Daga Sir.
-I made Two Tier Artictecture:-
+I made Two Tier Architecture:-

 1.Web Tier:-Where front-end application code is hosted.
 Front-end application is openly accessible over the internet.